pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_channel-groups.md

 ```

 ### Response
 No actionable data is returned.
-Check result.isFailure or handle via result.onFailure { exception -> }.
+Check result.isFailure or handle exceptions via result.onFailure { }.

 ## List channels in a channel group

 ##### Requires Stream Controller add-on
-Enable Stream Controller for your key in the Admin Portal: https://admin.pubnub.com/ (How-to: https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-)

-Lists all channels in a channel group.
+This function lists all channels in a channel group.

 ### Method(s)
+Use the following method in the Kotlin SDK:

 ```
 `1pubnub.listChannelsForChannelGroup(